Exploring search space trees using an adapted version of Monte Carlo tree search for combinatorial optimization problems: Computational results

-\blue{To answer the second question we have compared the performance of our algorithm (using the best obtained result from the previous experiment) with the performance of the algorithms described by Lee and Chen \cite{Lee:2010}, Santini et al. \cite{Santini:2014} and Zhang et al. \cite{Zhang:2017}.
-Recall from the literature overview that these algorithms all consider exactly the same model of $[1D||C_{Max}]$.
-This is necessary to be able to compare the algorithms, because a valid problem instance for one model of the problem is usually not a valid problem instance for another slightly different model even though they try to represent a very similar real life situation (small changes in the model can have drastic impacts on how the problem instance space looks like).
-We have contacted the corresponding authors of these three papers to inform about the availability of the source code of their algorithms and the problem instances that were used.
+We have contacted the corresponding authors of these three papers to inquire about the availability of the source code of their algorithms and the problem instances that were used.
 We have received the source code of Santini et al. \cite{Santini:2014} and the problem instances of Lee and Chen \cite{Lee:2010} and Santini et al. \cite{Santini:2014} (dataset A), but we were unable to obtain the source code of Lee and Chen \cite{Lee:2010} and Zhang et al. \cite{Zhang:2017}.
-Fortunately, these two missing algorithms were described in great detail without any unclear aspects in both papers and we have taken the effort to reimplement these algorithms by ourselves despite being quite a labourious task.
+Fortunately, these two missing algorithms were described in great detail without any unclear aspects in both papers and we have taken the effort to reimplement these algorithms.
 For the algorithm by Lee and Chen, we were able to verify that our reimplementation obtained exactly the same objective function values on the problem instances from dataset A as in the original paper \cite{Lee:2010}.
 The execution times are faster in our reimplementation, but this is very likely to be due to more modern hardware and a potentially faster programming language (MATLAB in the original paper versus C++ in our reimplementation).
 For the algorithm by Zhang et al. \cite{Zhang:2017}, there were unfortunately no common problem instances available for which we could test the correctness of our reimplementation.
-However, the optimality gaps that we obtained on our problem instances are comparable to the optimality gaps that were reported in \cite{Zhang:2017}, which gives us confidence that there were no big mistakes in our reimplementation of this algorithm.}
+However, the optimality gaps that we obtained on our problem instances are comparable to the optimality gaps that were reported in \cite{Zhang:2017}, which gives us confidence that there were no \blue{significant errors} in our reimplementation of this algorithm.